mast13f/autolabproject/README.md

 python camera/camera_server.py
 ```

-The server listens on port 8080.
-Adjust `CAMERA_INDEX` in the file if your USB camera is not the default device.
+The server listens on port 8080 by default.
+The Setup Wizard lets you configure the camera IP, port, and camera device index without editing any files.

 ### 3. Run the campaign